Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/quiz2.md

 - Conditionals
     - Be able to write an if statement
     - Be able to write an if elif else statement
+    - Be able to write a function that uses conditionals
 - Lists
     - Be able to create a list
     - Be able to add to a list